-During military service, conscripts are lodged in barracks.
+During military service, conscripts are accommodated in barracks.
 Company accommodation barracks are for 8-12 persons on average.
 Garrisons buildings also have class rooms and social facilities, as well as lounges for free time.
 Most brigade-level units have shared accommodation, in which men and women may be lodged in the same barracks rooms.
-Staying in shared rooms in voluntary.
-No-one is forced to live, against his/her will, in a barracks room with members of the opposite gender.
-The aim is to provide accommodation for as equal a number of men and women as possible in a barrack room.
+Staying in shared rooms is voluntary.
+No-one is forced to live, against their will, in a barracks room with members of the opposite gender.
+The aim is to accommodate an equal a number of men and women in a barrack room.
 Men and women have separate shower and toilet facilities.
 You can change clothes also elsewhere than in your barracks room.

 During field, combat and live firing exercises accommodation is arranged in tents for 10 to 20 persons.
 Men and women sleep in shared tents during exercises.
 Separate accommodation for men and women is not arranged on board Navy vessels, either.
 The tents have a wood heater so you don't need to freeze in the tents in wintertime.
 Sleeping bags and pads are available for soft accommodation.